 For others, in the morning before the day gets crazy will be the best benefit.

-Even still maybe in the middle, after school.
+Even still maybe downtime is in the middle of the day, after school.
 After the chaos of being out in the world, before they transition to family time will do the most good.

-So what can kids do to slow down, relieve stress and connect with who they are becoming?
+So what can teens do to relax, relieve stress, and connect with who they are becoming?

 Guided meditations are a great way to learn to focus inward and listen to their bodies.

-It can also be a nice way to connect with your tween by doing yoga together either at the gym or at home.
+Yoga can be done alone but it can also be a nice way to connect with your tween by practicing it together either at the gym or at home.

-No need to purchase anything, for all types try…
+No need to purchase anything, for all experience levels try…

-- The on-demand section of your cable offerings
+- The on-demand section of your cable company

 - Your local library